pythonindia/inpycon2019/faq.md

 expert.
 A separate ticket needs to be purchased for each workshop you would like to attend.

-The Devsprints is on Oct 14 and 15, 2019 at the IITM Research Park.
+The Developer Sprints is on Oct 14 and 15, 2019 at the IITM Research Park.
 During the Devsprints people contribute to open source projects, guided by mentors.
 This is a nice way to get started with contributing to Python and other open source projects.
 A separate ticket is